ZoubidaLotfi/databricks-genie-agents-product-teardown/docs/10-analytics-trust-center-prototype.md

 ---

-## 14. Decision Gate
+## 14. Final Product Decision

-**Decision: keep the Analytics Trust Center as the proposed product solution.**
+**Recommendation: keep the Analytics Trust Center as the proposed improvement for Genie.**

-The concept directly addresses the strongest opportunity found across the teardown:

-> Business users can receive a plausible Genie answer without clearly seeing the definitions, assumptions, or limitations that affect whether it should be trusted.

-The prototype is worth carrying into the final product recommendation because it:

-- Targets a problem observed repeatedly in the benchmark
-- Supports the user-journey need for better decision confidence
+Why:

+- The benchmark exposed semantic trust issues.
+- The retest showed that instructions alone are not enough.
+- The user journey showed the highest risk at **Ask → Verify → Decide**.
-- Fits the competitive shift toward governance and transparency
+- Competitors are also investing in governance and transparency.

-- Builds on Genie's existing interface instead of replacing it
+### Final direction

+The Trust Center should:

-- Adds friction only when a trust issue is detected
+- Appear only when a trust issue is detected

-### Final product question

-> **Can the Analytics Trust Center improve decision confidence without making Genie slower or harder to use?**
+- Explain the issue in simple business language
+- Show key definitions, assumptions, thresholds, and limitations
+- Help users decide whether an answer is safe to use or share

+> **The goal is not to guarantee correctness.
+It is to make important risks visible before the user acts.**